 Always use wisdom when considering crystal therapies for healing.

 Color: Lilac, purple, pink, also colorless, grey and yellow

 Crystal System: Monoclinic

 Transparency: Transparent to opaque

-Location: Deposits are located in Australia, Brazil, Canada, Czech Republic, Germany, Japan, Russia, Sweden, and the United States (California and New Mexico).
+Location: Deposits are located in Australia, Brazil, Canada, Czech Republic, Germany, Japan, Madagascar, Russia, Sweden, and the United States (California and New Mexico).

 Mineral Family: Lepidolite is a combination of various types of mica minerals, which are Silicates.
 Silicate minerals are the largest family of minerals, including more than 25% of all known minerals and 40% of all common minerals.
 In addition to being a major part of the Earth’s crust, Silicate minerals have also been found on the moon and in meteorites.
 Silicates are minerals which contain the elements Silicon (a light gray shiny metal) and Oxygen (a colorless gas).
 Together, these two elements form a tetrahedron – a shape similar to a pyramid – with a Silicon atom in the center and Oxygen atoms at each of the four corners.
 These tetrahedra connect with other chemical structures, in six different ways, to form various minerals and rocks.
 Lepidolite belongs to the Phyllosilicate group, which includes many different types of mica minerals, including Fuchsite (green mica) and Biotite (black mica).
 Initially Lepidolite was thought to be “purple Mica” but now it it is believed to be a fusion of several mica minerals.
 The Phyllosilicate group also includes such diverse minerals as Chrysocolla, Prehnite, and Serpentine.